Doden1963/pear-inspired-noise-experiment/README.md

 This project aims to:

-- Build a transparent, reproducible noise experiment
+- Build a transparent and reproducible measurement system
-- Explore statistical behavior of physical randomness
+- Explore statistical properties of physical noise
-- Investigate (without assumption) possible correlations with intention
+- Test for possible deviations under different experimental conditions

 ---